 Final year students with guest lecturer Lama Shenphen Zangpo during a Buddhist Social Theory class

-Can you tell us a little about anthropology in Ethiopia?
+Can you tell us a little about anthropology in Bhutan?
 What are the pressing questions and concerns for the discipline there?

-Is anthropology a subject that attracts students in Ethiopia?
+Is anthropology a subject that attracts students in the Bhutan?

-Can you tell us about your department, its specialities and how the award will help your department as it moves forward?
+Can you tell us about your department, its specialties and how the award will help your department as it moves forward?